mariuszradon/wrapfile/README.md

 The resulting wrapper redirects most of the methods to the actual file object.
-The close() method of the wrapper closes the actual file only when it was opened when constructing the wrapper (based on the provided file path) or if the memory buffer was created.
+The close() method of the wrapper closes the actual file only when it was opened when constructing the wrapper (based on the provided file path) or if the in-memory buffer was created.

 ##Example
 ```python